 A practical example with Tips: The National Museum

-In this section we illustrate how the Narratives module can be used to structure content for the web using the approach By Association.
+This section illustrates how the Narratives module can be used to structure content for the web using the approach By Association.
 The end result is essentially the same with the Hierarchical approach.

 As we've seen, both methods have their pros and cons and you will need to decide which best suits your collection's needs.
 Keep in mind that as you explore the module and understand how it works, you may well find another method for presenting your content on the web: it is a particularly flexible and versatile module!